 Furthermore, a multidomain state in the free layer appears in the center of the beam for longer pulse durations, such as 7, 8, and 10 ps.
+This confirms that the Cu heat sink extends the switching window, in line with prior GdFeCo/Cu results \cite{verges2024extending}.
+Note that this provides the potential of achieving the switching induced by heat pulse using picosecond laser or even electrical pulse \cite{yang2017ultrafast}.
 Figure \ref{fig3}(b) summarizes $F_{\mathrm{P}}$ and $F_{\mathrm{MD}}$, the latter for both free and reference layer.
-Both $F_{\mathrm{P}}$ and $F_{\mathrm{MD}}$ increase with pulse duration, as previously reported in Ref. \cite{igarashi2023optically} in samples that did not include a heat sink \cite{igarashi2023optically}.
-In our work, we confirm that incorporating a Cu heat sink results in an extended switching window to observe P-to-AP switching, while also demonstrating that the heat sink works in ferromagnetic spin valves similar to the previously reported GdFeCo/Cu system \cite{verges2024extending}.
+Both $F_{\mathrm{P}}$ and $F_{\mathrm{MD}}$ increase with pulse duration, as previously reported in Ref. \cite{igarashi2023optically} in samples that did not include a heat sink.
+As the pulse duration increases, the peak in electronic temperature decreases, while the phonon temperature remains unchanged \cite{peng2023plane}.
+A higher laser fluence is required to induce sufficient demagnetization within a short timescale.
+Consequently, the threshold fluence increases as the pulse duration becomes longer.
+These results suggest that the rise in electronic temperature, which enables substantial demagnetization of the free layer, plays a crucial role in the P-to-AP switching of ferromagnetic spin valves.